maiziheimei/mean-ngApp/notes.md

 ```
 ### 7. REST APIs
-whenever a user makes a request to the server, we get it post or delete, the server needs to interact with MongoDB to perform the required operation.
+whenever a user makes a request to the server, e.g., post or delete operation, the server needs to interact with MongoDB to perform the required operations.
 For this interaction, we use Mongoose.

 Monhoose is another npm package that provides Mongodb object mapping,:; Mongoose translate data in mongodb database to a javascript for web app.
 Similar to Mongo JS or native Mongo client.